Horsell: Horsell Common

 One of Horsell's significant locations is Horsell Common, where H. G. Wells set the landing of the Martians in his novel War of the Worlds.
-The common includes an ancient Indian burial ground a bomb crater from World War II, a large, seasonal pond with a sandpit, and an open field extending to the grounds of the McLaren headquarters.
+The common is the site of a bronze-age barrow cemetery as well as a World War I era Muslim burial ground, a bomb crater from World War II, a large seasonal pond with a sandpit, and an open field extending to the grounds of the McLaren headquarters.
 It hosts a wide variety of plant and wildlife species and has the status of a Site of Special Scientific Interest.
 The World War II Home Guard base on the common has disappeared.
 Several smaller institutions were evacuated here during the war.

 Schools and facilities

 The Anglican parish church of St Mary the Virgin dates back to the middle of the 12th century, and still retains the original doors.
 The church has strong links with one of the village's junior schools, Horsell C of E Junior School.
 The village's other schools include the Horsell Village School, built 1851, and independent school St. Andrew's School along with Woking High School, formerly Horsell High School.

 It is also the home of Woking and Horsell Cricket Club, whose members have included Alec and Eric Bedser.
 The famous twins played cricket for Surrey; Alec also played with great success for England.